mrsimonsen/SimoGrader/README.md

 	- [ ] testing dependencies try/catch
 	- [ ] test file ordering and fast-fail
 - [ ] getting student data setup
-	- <del>public RSA assignment ([fireship video](https://www.youtube.com/watch?v=UFc-RPbq8kg) on automate and validate PRs) - practice git while getting student data</del> Way too much work (validating and merging pull requests, too difficult for students too early)
-	- CSV import (like from a goolge form)
+	- CSV import (like from a Google form)
-	- manual student entry through GUI